Hodgkinson wins 800m in France in world-leading time

 She will attempt to defend her European indoor title, which she won in 2021, at March's Championships in Istanbul.

-Also in Lievin on Wednesday, Kenyan sprinter Ferdinand Omanyala edged Olympic men's 100m champion Marcell Jacobs in the 60m event, clocking 6.54secs as his Italian rival crossed the line in 6.57secs.
+Also in Lievin on Wednesday, Ethiopian 22-year-old Lamecha Girma set a world indoor 3000m record of 7:23.81, as Spanish runner-up Mohamed Katir also beat the previous men's record of 7:24.90 set by Kenya's Daniel Komen 25 years ago.

-Sweden's men's pole vault world record holder Armand Duplantis claimed his latest win - the 22-year-old the only athlete able to clear 6.01 metres.
+Kenyan sprinter Ferdinand Omanyala edged Olympic men's 100m champion Marcell Jacobs in the 60m event, clocking 6.54secs as his Italian rival crossed the line in 6.57secs.

-Meanwhile, Olympic and world champion Jakob Ingebrigtsen set a world lead over 1500m, winning in 3:32.38.
+Olympic and world champion Jakob Ingebrigtsen set a world lead over 1500m, winning in 3:32.38, while Sweden's men's pole vault world record holder Armand Duplantis claimed his latest win - the 22-year-old the only athlete able to clear 6.01 metres.